 The heavens declare the glory of God; and the firmament sheweth his handywork.
 Psalms 19:1

-I built my patio nineteen years ago from blocks obtained from an old utility room when I was pregnant with Lindsay.
+I built my patio nineteen years ago, when I was pregnant with Lindsay, from blocks obtained from an old utility room.
 For years, hubby has tried to convince me to rip it up, offering to build me a better one.
 I have refused every time.

 It may not be the prettiest thing, but it holds the best memories.
 My late father-in-law used to come for chats under the oak tree.
 My kids spent hours going ’round and ’round on their Little Tikes car and motorcycle.
 We enjoyed birthday parties, late night talks around a fire, and grilled suppers on it.
 In the summers, I strung lights in the oak, and we enjoyed late night swims.
 I’ve wept and prayed, written songs and verse while surveying the beauty of creation.